-In both alkaline and lithium ion batteries, the electrodes require an additive to make them electronically conductive.
-In alkaline batteries, this additive is graphite; in lithium ion batteries, different types of carbon can be used, but typically it’s carbon black.
+In both alkaline and lithium-ion batteries, the electrodes require an additive to make them electronically conductive.
+In alkaline batteries, this additive is graphite; in lithium-ion batteries, different types of carbon can be used, but typically it’s carbon black.

 The additive – whether graphite or carbon – must be high purity.
 Any contaminant in the graphite will be detrimental to the functionality, shelf life and/or duration of the battery.
-In the most extreme cases, impurities can be dangerous, with risk of overheating and catching fire or exploding.
+In the most extreme cases, impurities can be dangerous, with the risk of overheating and catching fire or exploding.

 When you think back over the past 20 years, we take for granted the tremendous advancements that have been made in battery technology and how important batteries have become in our day-to-day lives.
 They are more compact, charge faster and stay charged longer.
 Imerys has always been a key player in the advancement of each generation of batteries as our extremely pure and highly conductive carbon-based products contribute to enhanced performance, reliability and safety.